KPI of the Day – Sales: % Share of wallet

 To measure the revenue generation level from specific customers.

 To measure % Share of wallet, the first step is segmenting customers into several profile groups.
-The company can do demographic, geographic and psychographic segmentation, and it should be defined clearly whether it’s a B2B market or B2C.
+The company can do demographic, geographic, and psychographic segmentation, and it should be defined clearly whether it’s a B2B market or B2C.

 A loyalty program can also be used to track customer behavior as well, like shopping cards or member cards.
 These profile groups will then reveal what segment is purchasing the most and the amount they are willing to spend on these purchases.
-This data will bring the company to the next step of analysis, which is finding the best approach to win each segment.
+This data will bring the company to the next step of the analysis, which is finding the best approach to win each segment.

-% Share of wallet has a linear relation with the customer satisfaction indicator and the customer retention indicator.
-Thus, in order to maximize % Share of wallet, the company must pay attention to both of these indicators as well.
+% Share of the wallet has a linear relation with the customer satisfaction indicator and the customer retention indicator.
+Thus, in order to maximize % Share of the wallet, the company must pay attention to both of these indicators as well.

-In the marketing department, there’s also another closely related indicator, % Market share, although both assess the company’s position on the market but they have distinct measurement targets.
+In the marketing department, there’s also another closely related indicator, % Market share, although both assess the company’s position on the market they have distinct measurement targets.